Feastio

 Cheese plate and cocktail

-I ordered a Summer in the City with Wheatly Vodka, Liquid Alchemy strawberry syrup, lime juice, Angostura bitters, and basil over crushed ice.
+After reviewing the cocktail list, I ordered Summer in the City, which consists of Wheatly Vodka, Liquid Alchemy strawberry syrup, lime juice, Angostura bitters, and basil poured over crushed ice.

 Chinese Mai Tai at Li Po Cocktail Lounge in Chinatown, San Francisco